As smartphones become more and more ubiquitous in today’s world, questions arise as to how they affect mindfulness.

 Take A Break!

 Take A Break! is another iOS and Android app from the Meditation Oasis podcast.
-It is very similar to the Simply Being app but offers two more guided meditations.
-People who enjoy the Simply Being app should give Take A Break! a try, as it is free.
-This also means that Take A Break! is a great free alternative to the Simply Being app for people who want to try out the Meditation Oasis podcast’s apps without spending any money.
+It is very similar to the Simply Being app but offers two more guided meditations featured on the podcast.
+People who are curious about the Simply Being app but are apprehensive about paying should give Take A Break! a try first, since this one is free.

 Welzen is a free iOS and Android app which covers several aspects of mindfulness meditation, beginning with a 5-day training course.
 After that, the app offers guided meditation programs as well as individual guided mindfulness meditation sessions.